-Any proposals for developments, should the course close, would require the preparation of a Flood Risk Assessment to identify any potential flooding issues and solutions.
+Any proposals for developments would require the preparation of a Flood Risk Assessment to identify any potential flooding issues and solutions.
 As part of the Flood Risk Assessment, a drainage strategy would be required which would identify how sustainable drainage systems could contribute towards a proposed solution.

 The results of the Flood Risk Assessment and the proposed solutions to any potential flooding issues would be incorporated into any master plan layout and concept plan.

-If more houses are built and the number of residents in the local are increases, how will the Council ensure that everybody has adequate access to local services?
-GPs etc?
+If more houses are built and the number of residents in the local area increases, how will the council ensure that everybody has adequate access to local services (GPs etc)?

 Wouldn’t a new park just encourage more anti-social behaviour?